ryan-mapa/movie_options/README.md

 Use it to help you choose what movie to see in theaters!
 Clearly see what movies are hot right now based on weekend stats and overall.

-Data is pulled form the site using cors-anywhere and jQuery:
+Data is pulled from the site using cors-anywhere and jQuery:
 ```Javascript
 $.get('https://cors-anywhere.herokuapp.com/http://www.imdb.com/chart/boxoffice', function(data) { ...
 ```